-- 7.12 Travel behaviour in Adur is dominated by car travel and public transport.
+- 7.13 Travel behaviour in Adur is dominated by car travel and public transport.
 Active travel use is limited, reflecting the limited and disjointed infrastructure.
-The current key transport issues for Adur are: - Congestion at peak times on A27, A259 and the A270 which leads to rat-running on less suitable routes; - Level crossings in Shoreham, Southwick and Lancing cause congestion and poor local air quality; - Traffic-related air quality management areas on Shoreham High Street and in Southwick; - HGV access to Worthing and Shoreham Port is via roads that are also residential; - The current cycle network does not meet user needs as it is disjointed and there is limited space and segregation including NCN2 which is largely on-road and follows an indirect route through the District; - Bus journey times are slow at peak times due to congestion on routes such as A259; - Rail services to Brighton and the Solent cities can be slow and some trains lack modern facilities; and - Severance caused by the A27 and West Coastway Line. - 7.13 DfT undertook a feasibility study in 2013 which identified a need for improvements to the A27 at Worthing and Lancing.
-In 2017, Highways England consulted on a package of improvements to increase the capacity of several key junctions along the route, but these were not supported by the majority of consultees.
-The A27 Worthing and Lancing scheme is part of the Government's Roads Investment Strategy (2020-2025) and options are expected to be developed before consultation with stakeholders in the short term. - 7.14 In the future, once development identified in the Adur Local Plan 2017 is complete, it is anticipated that some of the current transport issues will worsen if background traffic also grows as forecast.
+The current key transport issues for Adur are: - Congestion at peak times on the A27, A259 and A270 which leads to rat-running on less suitable routes; - Level crossings in Shoreham, Southwick and Lancing cause congestion and poor local air quality; - Traffic-related air quality management areas on Shoreham High Street and in Southwick; - HGV access to Worthing and Shoreham Port is via roads that are also residential; - The current cycle network does not meet user needs as it is disjointed and there is limited space and segregation including NCN2 which is largely on-road and follows an indirect route through the District; - Bus journey times are slow at peak times due to congestion on routes such as the A259; - Rail services to Brighton and the Solent cities can be slow and some trains lack modern facilities; and - Severance caused by the A27 and West Coastway Line. - 7.14 DfT undertook a feasibility study in 2013 which identified a need for improvements to the A27 at Worthing and Lancing.
+In 2017, National Highways consulted on a package of improvements to increase the capacity of several key junctions along the route, but these were not supported by the majority of consultees.
+The A27 Worthing and Lancing scheme is part of the Government's Roads Investment Strategy (2020-2025) and options are expected to be developed before consultation with stakeholders in the short term. - 7.15 In the future, once development identified in the Adur Local Plan 2017 is complete, it is anticipated that some of the current transport issues will worsen if background traffic also grows as forecast.
 A new Local Plan is also being prepared that is likely to alter demands on the transport network.
 In line with the Adur Local Plan 2017 and Shoreham Harbour JAAP, interventions are needed in Adur that will reduce car travel at peak times.
-If such interventions are not delivered or are not successful, then the following locations on the highway network are likely to require capacity improvement in the future to mitigate the impacts of development: - A259/A283 Norfolk Bridge junction - A259/A2025 Lancing Beach Green junction - A27/A283 Shoreham flyover junction

-- A27/A293 Hangleton junction (in Brighton & Hove) - A27/A2025 Grinstead Lane junction
+If such interventions are not delivered or are not successful, then congestion at the following locations on the highway network is likely to worsen and measures may be required to protect vulnerable users and keep traffic moving: - A259/A283 Norfolk Bridge junction - A259/A2025 Lancing Beach Green junction - A27/A283 Shoreham flyover junction - A27/A293 Hangleton junction (in Brighton & Hove) - A27/A2025 Grinstead Lane junction

-Transport Strategy for Adur
+Transport Strategy for Adur (excluding area in SDNP)